banner

 3. I already have a public IP for v4/v6, so I don't need LAN penetration at all

-Overall, in my understanding, this machine has become: a machine that I only use as a Docker launcher, but the experience of using Docker is extremely poor, which made me have the idea of changing the machine.
+Overall, in my understanding, this machine has become: a machine that I only use as a Docker launcher, but the experience of using Docker is extremely poor, which made me have the idea of changing machines.
 Coincidentally, a colleague mentioned it recently, and I couldn't resist the urge to buy it.

-Use Cases
+Use cases#

 My NAS has the following use cases: